fd - Man Page

 --changed-within date|duration

 Filter results based on the file modification time.
 Files with modification times greater than the argument will be returned.
-The argument can be provided as a duration (10h, 1d, 35min) or as a specific point in time in either full RFC3339 format with time zone, or as a date or datetime in the local time zone (YYYY-MM-DD or YYYY-MM-DD HH:MM:SS). --change-newer-than, --newer or --changed-after can be used as aliases.
+The argument can be provided as a duration (10h, 1d, 35min) or as a specific point in time as full RFC3339 format with time zone, as a date or datetime in the local time zone (YYYY-MM-DD or YYYY-MM-DD HH:MM:SS), or as the prefix '@' followed by the number of seconds since the Unix epoch (@[0-9]+). --change-newer-than, --newer or --changed-after can be used as aliases.

 Examples: